bmnepali/drupal-personal-site/README.md

-# bmnepali.com.np
+### Personal Website

-Custom Drupal Theme for www.bmnepali.com.np personal website
+#### Custom Drupal Theme for personal website/blog.
+An example of this theme can be found in http://www.bmnepali.com.np